mrcloudchase/averagejoeslab/docs/intro.md

 **Milestone**: Implement and reproduce a research paper

-**Example for Neural Network Research Path:**
+**Continuing the Perceptron Example:**
-- **Week 5-6**: Implement the Perceptron algorithm (1958) - Start with the foundational concept
+- **Week 5-6**: Implement the perceptron algorithm from scratch (~50 lines of code)
-- **Week 7-8**: Implement Backpropagation (1986) - Build on perceptron to handle complex patterns
+- **Week 7-8**: Test it on simple datasets (AND, OR logic gates)
-- Reproduce original results and validate your implementation
+- **Discovery**: Notice the perceptron fails on XOR - this is a significant limitation!
+- **Research insight**: You've now discovered the same problem that stalled neural network research for years
-- Document your code and findings for reproducibility
+- Document your implementation and findings, including the XOR limitation

 ### Phase 3: Research Practice (Weeks 9-12)
 **Apply your skills to real research projects**